How are recurring payments processed?

 Think back to the last time you signed up for a subscription with a well-known company like Paramount+, Speedo, or PupBox.
-It was likely a fast and easy process—you provided your payment details and off you went.
+It was likely a fast and easy process.
+You provided your payment details, and off you went.
 From there, you were automatically charged an agreed-upon amount on an annual basis (for the best price), and you might have never given it a second thought.

-The customer hits the order button to initiate a purchase.
+The customer hits the order button to initiate a purchase from the merchant.

-The merchant receives the information and hands it off to a third party billing platform, like Recurly, thereby avoiding any PCI liability that could arise from the storage of customer financial information.
+The merchant receives the credit card information and hands it off to a third-party billing platform, like Recurly, avoiding any PCI liability that could arise from the storage of customer financial information.

-The payment details are stored and the payment request is sent to the gateway.
+The payment details are stored and the online payment request is sent to the gateway.

 The association takes the request and sends it to the customer’s issuing bank.

 The financial institution approves (or denies) the transaction and then informs the network of its decision.
 It's typically approved if the customer’s card details are accurate and have sufficient funds.